Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Future Research Directions

 \subsection{Federated HDT in the Cloud/Edge Network}

 A corresponding VT of any typical PT may need to be replicated and distributed in multiple computing servers such as cloud-edge servers to achieve the federated HDT.
 This is important since existing networks are known to be resource-constrained in terms of storage, power, computing and high-speed memory, making it difficult to maintain VT on a single server.
 Similarly, massive and intensive computing tasks are required for the construction and evolution of VT.
 This is necessary to alleviate unnecessary performance bottlenecks for HDT.
 Replicating VT across distributed networks can enhance a collaborative data analysis process, thereby eliminating resource constraint issues associated with a single-server computation scheme.
 Furthermore, VT replication on multiple servers can ensure fault tolerance.
 In a single-server mechanism, a server failure will hinder the required seamless PT-VT connectivity, making it difficult to achieve synchronization at any time.
 PTs in federated HDT can maintain synchronization even in the presence of one or more server failures by switching to another functioning server containing its VT.
 To achieve federated HDT, many research questions must be answered.
-For example, a) how can we replicate and distribute VTs across multiple servers in the network; b) what are the methods to achieve synchronization among these distributed VTs; c) what are the possible collaboration mechanisms for VTs; and d) how can we ensure reliable connectivity between any PT and its counterpart VTs.
-These and many other issues relating to federated HDT require further investigations.
+For example, a) how can we replicate and distribute VTs across multiple servers in the network; b) what are the methods to achieve synchronization among these distributed VTs; c) what are the possible collaboration mechanisms for VTs; and d) how can we ensure reliable connectivity between any PT and its counterpart VTs; e) how to adaptively orchestrate the computing and networking resource for heterogeneous tasks in the federated HDT, which may be located in different places and have different QoS requirements.
+These and many other issues related to federated HDT require further investigations.